GlenMeehan/AEST-Assembly-Execution-State-Tracking/aest_github_readme.md

 ## About

-Created by Glen as a learning tool for assembly language programming.
-The "Glenplate Method" emerged from the frustration of tracking complex program state during assembly learning.
+Created by me as a tool for assembly language programming.
+The tool emerged from the frustration of tracking complex program state during assembly learning.

 ---